 Maintaining a stable gaze on objects moving by is difficult.

-Dr. Timothy Hain, a neurologist who specializes in balance disorder has produced a video demonstrating oscillopsia that can be viewed here.
+This video was produced by Dr. Timothy Hain, a neurologist who specializes in balance disorders.

 The process of maintaining a clear visual field while moving the head is known as gaze stabilization.
 There is a computer aided test (GST) for gaze stabilization.
 Dr. Timothy Hain has a webpage devoted to gaze stabilization exercises.

 When the inner ear is damaged by gentamicin, there is decreased or absent information available to the vestibulo-ocular reflex